Particular/docs.particular.net/nservicebus/msmq/uninstalling-msmq.md

 When the MSMQ service is uninstalled the following actions are also carried out:

 - All existing queues and queue configuration information is deleted
-- All messages contained in those queue and the system dead letter queue (DLQ) are deleted
+- All messages contained in those queue and the system dead letter queue (DLQ) is deleted

 ### Dependent Services